LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The :ref:`directives_uses_1` directive can be used to declare object aliases.
-The typical uses of this directive is to shorten long object names and to
+The typical uses of this directive are to shorten long object names and to
 simplify experimenting with different object implementations of the same
 protocol when using explicit message-sending.